In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 Then you scan the SERP again and found another link that you think may fit your intention.
 You click on that land on the page.
 This time you found the page interesting and the information you are searching for is in it.
 Then you read the blog and spend some time here.

 Short dwell time sends Google a bad signal.
 It states that the site is not trustworthy and the content quality is not good.
 Long dwell time sends Google a good signal.
 It informs Google that the content quality is good and users are getting value from it.

 Popular search engine, Bing admits that they consider dwelling time as a ranking signal.
 But what about search engine giant Google?

 Google never officially stated or denied anything about Dwell Time.
 But many SEO case studies show that dwell time is an important ranking factor.
-Many SEO professional also recommends to increase it.
+Many SEO professional also recommends increasing it.

-Whenever you are writing content try to write long, valuable and engaging content.
-Try to make the introduction paragraphs compelling so that users more likely to read further.
+Whenever you are writing content try to write long, valuable, and engaging content.
+Try to make the introduction paragraphs compelling so that users are more likely to read further.

 16. Reduce Page Load Time